Murder of Karyn Hearn Slover: Disappearance, search, and discovery

 At 5:00 p.m. on September 27, 1996, Karyn Slover left her job in the advertising sales department of the Decatur Herald & Review newspaper, with the intent to pick up her son Kolten and then shop for a dress at the Hickory Point Mall in Forsyth, Illinois.
 Later that night, a black Pontiac Bonneville was discovered in central Illinois on westbound I-72 with its engine still running, its headlights on, and the driver's side door open.
-The car was registered to David Swann, Slover's boyfriend, but contained some of Slover's personal effects including her purse and driver's license.
-At this time, it was theorized that Slover could have been the victim of a car-jacking, as investigators did not view her as likely to have voluntarily left the area due to her recently signing with a modeling agency for a job.
+The car was registered to David Swann, Slover's boyfriend, but contained some of Slover's personal effects, including her purse and driver's license.
+It was initially theorized that Slover could have been the victim of a car-jacking.
+Investigators did not view her as likely to have voluntarily left the area due to her recently signing with a modeling agency for a job.

 On October 1, 1996 the remains of an unidentified female body were discovered in Lake Shelbyville, wrapped in plastic bags that were weighed down with concrete blocks.
-The remains were confirmed to be those of Karyn Slover through her dental records and physical evidence such as a blood droplet and fingerprint were recovered from a bridge that overlooked the lake.
+The remains were confirmed to be those of Karyn Slover through her dental records.
+Physical evidence, such as a blood droplet and a fingerprint, were recovered from a bridge that overlooked the lake.